 Enterprise search creates several ILM policies that manage the Enterprise Search log indexes as they age, automatically transitioning each through a lifecycle.
 You can find these policies by their IDs to modify them, or you can create your own policies.
 See:

 Enterprise Search uses ILM as long as the underlying Elastic Stack supports the feature.
-You can disable ILM on all self-managed deployments if desired.
 Also, App Search exposes additional controls to disable logging in that product only.
 See:

 Enterprise Search creates ILM policies with the following IDs: